Reading KML | KML to MapInfo TAB

 3. Add a MapInfo TAB Writer

-One final step is to write out the data to MapInfo TAB.
-Add a MapInfo TAB (MITAB) writer to the canvas then browse to a folder to save the file.
+One final step is to write the data to a MapInfo TAB file.
+Add a MapInfo TAB (MITAB) writer to the canvas, then browse to a folder to save the file.
 Ensure that the Table Definition is set to Copy from Reader and then click OK.

 mapinfowriter.jpg